 Here’s how the SMART framework should be used to improve your customer service goals in 2025:

 There's no room for ambiguity.
 Goals should be clearly defined and focused.
-Instead of setting vague objectives like "improve customer service live chat", go for "reduce customer response time to under 2 minutes on live chat."
-This is a much more specific goal with clarity that helps your team understand what needs to be accomplished.
+"Reduce customer response time to under 2 minutes on live chat" shows that clarity.
+There's nothing vague about it.

 What's the point of setting a customer service goal if you cannot even track its progress?
 Having measurable criteria also determines success.
 However, make sure to choose easy and relevant customer service metrics and KPIs.